ShowYourWorking/sample-site/user/index.md

                <p><strong>Editors</strong> can edit and view data which has been added but nothing else.
                <p><strong>Viewers</strong> can only see the data for that project.

-                Type the name of the user you want to assign a role to and click their name in the list.
+                <p>Type the name of the user you want to assign a role to and click their name in the list.

                 <p>You can invite people to log into the system once you have added a project.
 Open the main menu button in the top right corner and click <strong class="blue nexa">Send an invitation.</strong></p>